chkn/logdb/Readme.md

 5. After the data is written to the portion of the database that corresponds to the locked log entry and is `fsync`d to the database file, that log entry is changed from zero valid bytes to the actual size of the data written.
 This behavior is what enables the atomic transaction semantics.

-## Still TO DO

-- Recovery when a log is left because the application previously crashed or failed to properly close the database for another reason.
-- Support for transactions larger than 65KB
-- Garbage collection/defragmentation

 ## Implementation Notes

-- Database files are locked with `flock` (more efficient whole-file locking on some OSes, e.g. Darwin), while index files are locked with `fcntl` (provides more granular locking).
+- Database files are locked with `flock` (more efficient whole-file locking on some OSes, e.g. Darwin), while log files are locked with `fcntl` (provides more granular locking).